A Natural Approach to Emotional Balance

-Traumatic events and painful experiences cause the body to shut down and entrap negative feelings, resulting in physical ailments and emotional imbalances.
-Acupressure releases this muscular tension and restores the flow of vital energy, making resolution possible.
+Traumatic events and painful experiences cause the body to shut down and trap negative feelings.
+This results in physical ailments and emotional imbalances.
+Self-Acupressure releases this muscular tension and restores the flow of vital energy, making resolution possible.

 Depression & Grief

 Place your hands on the opposite sides of your chest, on the Letting Go Lung 1 points (Lu 1), located in the upper, outer chest region.
 Holding Lu 1 aids in letting go of depression, grief, and expectations.

 Breathe deeply into these points, breathing out any worrisome thoughts, for two minutes.
 Make the sound of ahhhh on the exhalation to further release your stress.